James Anthony Lawson: Legal and judicial career

 Lawson was called to the Irish Bar in 1840 and soon obtained a good practice, especially in the courts of equity.
 On 29 January 1857, he was gazetted a Queen's Counsel, elected bencher of King's Inns, Dublin, 1861, and acted as Law Adviser to the Lord Lieutenant of Ireland from 1858 to 1859.
 He was appointed Solicitor-General for Ireland in February 1861 and in 1865 Attorney-General for Ireland, when he was sworn a member of the Irish privy council.

 As attorney-general he had in to grapple with the Fenian conspiracy of 1865, when he suppressed the Irish People newspaper, and the leaders of that movement were arrested and prosecuted.
 On 4 April 1857, he had unsuccessfully contested the seat for Dublin University, but on 15 July 1865 won the seat of Portarlington for the Liberals.
 However, he was defeated in the general election of December 1868.
 He was appointed fourth justice of the Court of Common Pleas, Ireland, in December 1868 and held the post till June 1882, when he was transferred to the Queen's Bench division.

 During the Land League agitation he presided over several important political trials.
-An attempt was made to murder him while walking in Kildare Street, Dublin, on 11 November 1882, by Patrick Delaney, who was afterwards tried for the Phoenix Park murders and became a Crown informer.
+The Irish National Invincibles attempted to assassinate him on 11 November 1882 while he was walking in central Dublin, for which Patrick Delaney was sentenced to 10 years' imprisonment on 3 January 1883.
+(Delaney pleaded guilty in May 1883 for his part in the May 1882 Phoenix Park Murders; his mandatory death sentence was commuted to life imprisonment, reduced to 10 years after his 1889 testimony to the Parnell Commission.)

 Lawson was made one of the Irish Church Commissioners in July 1869, gazetted a privy councillor in England on 18 May 1870, acted as a commissioner for the Great Seal of Ireland from March to December 1874, was a vice-president of the Dublin Statistical Society and became a DCL of Oxford in 1884.